 Similarly, an animal study on the effects of lion’s mane diabetic mice suggests that this medicinal mushroom has antihyperglycemic effects, meaning that it lowers blood sugar levels.
 Therefore, if you’re already on antidiabetics, you should keep track of your blood sugar levels when taking lion’s mane to make sure it doesn’t dip below normal levels.

 Lion’s Mane Allergic Reactions

 The chances of having an allergic reaction to lion’s mane are slim.
-However, if you are prone to allergies, or have experienced allergic reactions to fungi or yeast before, be cautious when taking lion’s mane.
+However, if you are prone to allergies, or have experienced allergic reactions to fungi or yeast before, lion’s mane could be contraindicated for you.
 If you notice any signs of an allergic reaction, stop taking the mushroom immediately and contact a medical professional.

 Lion’s Mane Use During Pregnancy

 There is no research on whether taking lion’s mane can have an adverse effect on pregnancy and newborns.
 However, since there are no studies on the safety of this mushroom during pregnancy either, you might err on the side of caution and omit it from your diet if trying for a baby.